coffee2code/hide-broken-shortcodes/README.md

 2. Activate the plugin through the 'Plugins' admin menu in WordPress.
 3. Optionally filter `hide_broken_shortcode` or `hide_broken_shortcodes_filters` if you want to customize the behavior of the plugin.

 ## Additional Documentation

 See [readme.txt](https://github.com/coffee2code/hide-broken-shortcodes/blob/master/readme.txt) for additional usage information.
+See [CHANGELOG.md](CHANGELOG.md) for the list of changes for each release.

 ## Support